-The form and scale of the proposed addition to the existing unit and new single-family home are compatible with the surrounding buildings in the neighborhood.
-Ord court contains properties varying from one to three stories in height at the block face.
-20 Ord Court / 231 States Street is an adjacent building that is a three story, multifamily structure at the block face, but which steps back to 5 stories and reads as a one story garage on States Street.
+The form and scale of the proposed new single-family home is compatible with the surrounding buildings in the neighborhood.
 States Street is also characterized by a mix of building scales and styles, ranging from 1-4 stories in height.

-The block is zoned RH-2, however, there are a number of multi-family structures on the block, including 16 Ord Court, 20 Ord Court and 30 Ord Court, all of which are typically larger in scale and form than other single- and two-family dwelling unit structures.
+The block is zoned RH-2, however, there are a couple multi-family structures on the block and across the street, including 257-261 States Street and 278 States Street, which are typically larger in scale and form than other single- and two-family dwelling unit structures.